2023 Most Popular Online Bachelor's Degree Trade Schools in Rhode Island

 Learn more about these popular schools with online programs:

 Our analysis found Johnson & Wales University - Online to be the most popular school for trade school students who want to pursue a bachelor’s degree in Rhode Island.
-Johnson & Wales University - Online is a small private not-for-profit school located in Providence, Rhode Island that handed out 333 bachelor’s degrees in 2021-2022.
+JWU Online is located in Providence, Rhode Island and has a small student population.
+In 2021-2022, this school awarded 333 bachelor’s degrees to qualified students.

 JWU Online is primarily an online school, so it is a great choice for returning adults and students who work full time.

-Our 2023 rankings named Roger Williams University the most popular school in Rhode Island for trade school students working on their bachelor’s degree.
-Located in Bristol, Rhode Island, the small private not-for-profit school awarded 889 diplomas to qualifed bachelor’s degree students in 2021-2022.
+Our analysis found Roger Williams University to be the most popular school for trade school students who want to pursue a bachelor’s degree in Rhode Island.
+Located in Bristol, Rhode Island, the small private not-for-profit school handed out 889 bachelor’s degree awards in 2021-2022.

 Most Popular Online Trade School Bachelor's Degree Schools in the New England Region